Adobe-Marketing-Cloud-Apps/aem-mobile-hybrid-reference/README.md

 It includes:

-1. Mobile application written in Ionic [ionicframework.com](http://ionicframework.com/)
+1. Mobile application written in [Ionic Framework](http://ionicframework.com/)
 2. ContentSync OTA updates
 3. Basic authentication
 4. Extensions to add authorable pages for: locations, events, and about us.